zowe/docs-site/docs/user-guide/authenticating-with-client-certificates.md

 This metadata can be used for TLS client authentication.
 :::

+## Enabling the internal API ML mapper

+Use the following procedure to enable the zowe.yaml file to use a client certificate as the method of authentication for the API Mediation Layer Gateway.
+Note that the use of the internal API ML mapper is the recommended method.

+1. Open the `zowe.yaml` configuration file.
+2. Configure the following properties:

+   * **components.gateway.apiml.security.x509.enabled**
+     This property is the global feature toggle.
+Set the value to `true` to enable client certificate functionality.
+   * **components.gateway.apiml.security.useInternalMapper**
+     This property is the global feature toggle.
+Set the value to `true` to enable Internal Mapper

+3. Restart Zowe.

 ## Validate the client certificate functionality

 To validate that the client certificate functionality works properly, call the login endpoint with the certificate that was set up using the steps in [Configure your z/OS system to support client certificate authentication](#configure-your-zos-system-to-support-client-certificate-authentication) described previously in this article.